dobby-spark/dobby-core/README.md

 You'll converse with your bot started above using spark client, by sending a message to your bot from the room where bot was [added as above](#invite_bot).

 ### <a name="training"></a>Training
 Initial setup creates a bot with no training data, and you'll need to train your bot for conversation.
 Below example has a simple training transcript.
-For more details refer to wiki (TBD).
+For more details refer to [wiki](https://github.com/dobby-spark/dobby-core/wiki/Training-Commands).
 ```
 You 10:00 PM
 hi